Stock Market Today: Asian Stocks Mixed as China Unveils 5% Economic Growth Target for 2024 - ExBulletin

 Several events scheduled this week could shake up the market.

 On Wednesday, Federal Reserve Chairman Jerome Powell will testify before a House committee on monetary policy.
-He said the Fed's next move would likely be a reduction, but he also said it needs more evidence that inflation is falling decisively toward its 2% target.
-That was before recent reports showed that inflation, both consumer and wholesale, was higher than expected.
+He said the Fed's next move would likely be a reduction, but he also said more evidence was needed that inflation was falling decisively toward its 2% target.
+This was before recent reports of inflation at both consumer And wholesale levels were higher than expected.

 A report released Friday will show how the U.S. labor market is faring, with economists forecasting a slowdown from January's strong growth.